copenlu/academic-kickstart/content/post/why-ucph/index.md

 The first option is undoubtedly the most common one.
 Therein, a PhD fellowship is provided through a funded project, and the position is advertised on the [KU job portal](https://employment.ku.dk/phd/).
 The successful candidate becomes an employee at the University of Copenhagen, and in addition a PhD candidate registered with the [PhD School](https://www.science.ku.dk/phd/).
 Depending on the funding source, a broad research topic is either already provided, or the topic is completely open.
 The Pioneer Centre for AI has an annual call for PhD positions with a deadline in Spring, typically a combination of pre-defined and open topic positions, which are additionally advertised on the [Pioneer Centre's website](https://www.aicentre.dk/jobs).
 Available positions in our group are also always advertised on the [CopeNLU website](http://www.copenlu.com/#news).

-The second option requires the PhD candidate to scure external funding to cover living expenses in Denmark for a three-year period.
-Funding can, for instance, come from a governmental scholarship programme, or from a central PhD funding call, such as the one by the [Danish Data Science Academy (DDSA)](https://ddsa.dk/phdfellowshipprogramme/).
+The second option requires the PhD candidate to secure external funding to cover living expenses in Denmark for a three-year period.
+Funding can, for instance, come from a governmental scholarship programme, or from a central PhD funding call, such as the one by the [Danish Data Science Academy (DDSA)](https://ddsa.dk/phdfellowshipprogramme/) or the [Danish Advanced Research Academy (DARA)](https://www.daracademy.dk/fellowships).
 For this, the candidate should contact the potential supervisor for their support to apply to the external funding programme, and, if funding is secured, apply for admission to the PhD School afterwards.

 The third option is something fairly special to Denmark -- PhD students can study towards their PhD, while working at a company at the same time roughly one day a week.
 These PhD projects tend to be more applied and the topic for them is defined based on an agreement between the PhD advisor and the company.
-Funding for such projects is either obtained with or without a candidate for the position.
+Funding for such projects is either obtained with or without a candidate for the position, typically through an [Innovation Fund Denmark Industrial Researcher grant](https://innovationsfonden.dk/en/p/industrial-researcher).
 As with the other two options, the PhD student is enrolled at the Doctoral School.

-Additionally, candidates can express their interest for a PhD position by applying to the [ELLIS PhD Programme](https://ellis.eu/news/ellis-phd-program-call-for-applications-2023).
+Additionally, candidates can express their interest for a PhD position by applying to the [ELLIS PhD Programme](https://ellis.eu/phd-postdoc).
 ELLIS is a central recruitment vehicle for AI labs across Europe and thus not directly offer PhD funding, so a dual application for external funding is required.

 More information on the enrollment process at the Science Faculty Doctoral School is listed [here](https://science.ku.dk/phd/).